 My name is Dr. Kathleen Peterson and I'm a Professor and Chairperson in the Department of Nursing.

 We offer a variety of programs to meet the needs of many different groups of students interested in becoming nurses.
 Our traditional undergraduate program is a four- year program for students interested in becoming nurses.
-We also offer a BS to BSN second-degree program for individuals who have a bachelor's degree in another field and wish to become nurses.
+We also offer a BS to BSN accelerated program for individuals who have a bachelor's degree in another field and wish to become nurses.
 We have a RN to BSN completion program for associate degree prepared registered nurses who wish to continue their education and a graduate program for baccalaureate prepared registered nurses who wish to become family nurse practitioners.
 Many of our undergraduate nursing applicants become successful alumni who contribute to the health and well-being of their community and return to the college when they are ready to take the next step and enroll in our graduate program.
 Take a few moments to review the options we offer and some of the highlights you can experience within the programs themselves.